michael2012z/BitBible/markdown/KJV/files/Ps.md

 9. Thou rulest the raging of the sea: when the waves thereof arise, thou stillest them.

-10. Thou hast broken Rahab in pieces, as one that is slain; thou hast scattered thine enemies with thy strong arm.Rahab: or, Egyptthy…: Heb. the arm of thy strength
+10. Thou hast broken Rahab in pieces, as one that is slain; thou hast scattered thine enemies with thy strong arm.

-11. The heavens are thine, the earth also is thine: as for the world and the fulness thereof, thou hast founded them.the fulness…: or, all it containeth
+11. The heavens are thine, the earth also is thine: as for the world and the fulness thereof, thou hast founded them.

 12. The north and the south thou hast created them: Tabor and Hermon shall rejoice in thy name.

-13. Thou hast a mighty arm: strong is thy hand, and high is thy right hand.a…: Heb. an arm with might
+13. Thou hast a mighty arm: strong is thy hand, and high is thy right hand.

-14. Justice and judgment are the habitation of thy throne: mercy and truth shall go before thy face.habitation: or, establishment
+14. Justice and judgment are the habitation of thy throne: mercy and truth shall go before thy face.

 15. Blessed is the people that know the joyful sound: they shall walk, O Lord, in the light of thy countenance.